FedyCCodes/Netflix-SwiftUI/README.md

 ### Extra Features:

-There are a few extra features in the application such as the "My List" section to add and remove titles you would want to see, playing a movie or show (again as previously stated there is no video data in this project) and a minimal settings page.
+There are a few extra features in the application such as the "My List" section to add and remove titles you would want to see, playing a movie or show (again as previously stated there is no video data in this project), and a minimal settings page.

 #### My List:

-Here is the list where all the titles that we're selected to be in the list are presented:
+Here is the list where all the titles that we've selected to be in the list are presented:

 ![My List Screenshot](github_images/screenshot-5.png)